Resources > FAQs

 2. Wrap the used incontinence product in newspaper or in a plastic bag.

-3. In most areas, you can then place incontinence products with household refuse.
+3. In most areas, you can then place incontinence products with household refuse like baby nappies.
 However, some local councils will provide you with a special 'clinical waste' bag in which you should store your used incontinence products, ready for collection.

 4. If you are unsure about the local disposable policy, check with your Continence Advisor or nurse who arranged your supply, or with your local council.